General rules for Irish Shows Association Championships 2009

 1. Exhibitors accept that the Judges decision is final in all cases.
 Any abuse of Judges will not be tolerated.
 Where a dispute or case for complaint arises the matter should only be dealt with under f. bellow.

-4. Objections must be lodged in writing with the I.S.A. representative at the show or the Show Secretary together with a fee of 50 euro, or other stated fee, which is refundable in the event of objection being upheld.
+6. Objections must be lodged in writing with the Show Secretary or with the I.S.A. representative at the show or the Show Secretary within half an hour following the completion of the judging, together with a fee of 50 euro, or other stated fee, which is refundable in the event of objection being upheld.

-1. A deduction of 5% of the prize money is to be collected by the show and forwarded to the Irish Shows Association within 30.
+1. A deduction of 5% of the prize money is to be collected by the show and forwarded to the Irish Shows Association within 30 days of the final.

-2. Championship finals must start not later than 3pm on the day of the show and the advertised time of starting be adhered to as far as practicable.
+2. Championship finals must start not later than 2pm on the day of the show and the advertised time of starting must be adhered to as far as practicable.
 If necessary, other show classes should be either postponed or relocated to allow for this.

 NOTICES OF INTEREST TO CHAMPIONSHIP PARTICIPANTS